Dustin Farnum

-Biography
+Early life and education

 He was born the eldest of three boys on May 27, 1874, in Hampton Beach, New Hampshire, the older brother of actor William Farnum, whom he closely resembled, and the lesser known silent film director Marshall Farnum (died 1917).
-He married Mary Cromwell in 1909 and they divorced in 1924.
+He married Mary Cromwell in 1909, and they divorced in 1924.
 He then married Winifred Kingston; they were the parents of radio actress Estelle "Dustine" Runyon (1925–1983).

+Career

 After great success in a number of stage roles, Farnum landed his first film role in 1914 in the movie Soldiers of Fortune, and later in Cecil B. DeMille's The Squaw Man.

 Death

-He died of kidney failure on July 3, 1929 at Post Graduate Hospital in Manhattan, aged 55.
+He died of kidney failure on July 3, 1929, at Post Graduate Hospital (now NYU Langone Health) in Manhattan, aged 55.